How To Sue A Restaurant For An Allergy In The UK – How To Claim Compensation For Food Allergic Reaction Guide

-However, there is a medical condition that is far worse than a simple allergic reaction that can occur if a person encounters a sufficiently high concentration of the allergen they are allergic to.
+However, a medical condition is far worse than a simple allergic reaction if a person encounters a sufficiently high concentration of the allergen they are allergic to.
 This is called anaphylaxis.
-It has other names, such as anaphylactic shock, and also toxic shock syndrome.
+It has other names, such as anaphylactic shock and also toxic shock syndrome.
 This is a life-threatening condition.
 A person suffering from anaphylaxis will become unconscious and eventually die if they do not receive medical treatment quickly.
-The NHS has published some excellent, detailed information that specifically covers food allergies, you can find it at this link:
+The NHS has published some excellent, detailed information that specifically covers food allergies.
+You can find it at this link:

 Allergy Statistics In The UK

-It is estimated that around 30% of young children have some form of allergy to one of more food types.
+It is estimated that around 30% of young children have some form of allergy to one or more food types.
 Many have minor allergies that are not full diagnosed until much later in life.
-Somewhere in the region of 64% of all food allergy sufferers stop going out to eat because of their allergy.
-Those that do still go out to ear, tend to eat in the same handful of places that they know are safe.
+Somewhere in the region of 64% of all food allergy sufferers stop eating because of their allergy.
+Those who still go out to eat tend to eat in the same handful of places they know are safe.

 What Can Cause You To Have An Allergic Reaction In A Restaurant?

-To answer the question, I told the restaurant staff about my food allergy, what must they do about it?
+To answer the question, I told the restaurant staff about my food allergy; what must they do about it?
+And with their answers as your evidence, you’re also wondering how to sue a restaurant for an allergy.
 We need to take a look at what causes an allergic reaction.
 The most common allergies are to wheat, dairy and nut products.